Mysteries of Old Tokyo

 Compare 1930s images with real photos taken in 2025 at the same locations.
 Find what’s new – and what’s old – in this mercurial, ever-changing city.

-And in the Treasure Browser , unlock fascinating low-poly 3D artefacts, each telling their own story of the Imperial Capital.
+• And in the Treasure Browser , unlock ten hand-crafted artefacts in glorious 360 degree 3D, each telling their own story of the Imperial Capital: from a "Galapagos phone" to a samurai sword.

 Explore an authentic recreation of Tokyo, past and present.